 I recently caught up with Melanie Rees, Teacher, Asian Tsunami survivor and founder of the Brighton Green Centre, Oceans 8 Brighton and numerous other grass roots projects.
 Including Day For Change, a national non-uniform day which is now run by UNICEF and is their most successful fundraiser to date.
 The Green Centre is a grass roots environmental project focused on activities centered around One Planet Living which she still runs along with a dedicated team of volunteers.

 Her expertise on all things recyclable and how / where it can be recycled is insane.
 I asked her for some tips and advice to help anyone wanting to do more about their recycling or wanting to take action; what inspired her onto this journey; and how to deal with those who feel that the task of tackling waste is hopeless.
-I love her sage advice and practical responses and hope you do too.
+I love her sage advice and practical responses and I know you will too.

 “It started initially with a diagnosis of Lupus followed very shortly thereafter by being in the Asian Tsunami.”
 Says Melanie.